 What is more, the out-the-window installation is so popular that many producers give you a free window seal kit for portable air conditioners.

 However, in some situations venting your portable AC out of the window just isn’t possible.
+How to cool a room with no windows?
 Because of how well these AC units and windows go together, the question of ‘How to vent a portable air conditioner without a window’ doesn’t seem to have a clear answer.
 At first.

 What happens if you don’t vent a portable AC unit?